Theme for the Week - Spring!

 Number of the Week: 20 - When you show your child anything say "20 earthworms" (or whatever you are counting).
 Count to 20.
 Write the number 20 on paper or show your toddler a flash card.
 Show your child 20 things at a time and count them - "one, two, three..." - so your child gets used to the pattern.
 If nothing else, just to hear the number is good for him/her.

-Story of the Week: Spring Book List - It's always so hard to choose just one book so here is a list of a bunch of fun books about the season.
+Story of the Week: Spring Book List - It's always so hard to choose just one book so here is a list from The Measured Mom of a bunch of fun books about the season.
 If you can't find these at your local library, you can try Amazon.com.
 Recently, I searched my local library on-line and placed holds on all the books I wanted and in a couple of days, they were ready to pick up.
 Instead of trying to browse the shelves with a busy toddler, I picked them up, checked them out and was on my way.
 Here's a link to public libraries in the United States if you'd like to see if your local branch is here.
 Snack of the Week: Black Bean Dip w/ Chips - We definitely recommend fresh fruit, now that things are coming into season - kiwis, grapes (cut up), strawberries, etc. but this bean dip recipe looks so yummy - you may decide not to share!
+Leave the jalapenos out if your little one will want some!
 Spanish Words of the Week: Spring - la primavera, duck - el pato, flower - la flor, to melt - derrertir, new - nueva/nuevo, flower bud - el capullo.
 Also check out the BBC's Muzzy from Early Advantage for teaching Spanish (or many other languages) to your child.
 They are fabulous!

 Do It Myself: Water the Plants/Flowers - Now that the plants are starting to wake up a little, you can give them a drink with the watering can (recommended) or the hose (could get messy...) but have your toddler help water the emerging plants and flowers.